1inch/limit-order-protocol/description.md

 00000000000000008ac7230489e80000
 ```

-Below the calldata is splitted into structured parts to illustrate how it was formed
+The following shows how the calldata was formed by splitting it into structured parts

 ```bash
 # Extension offsets (32 bytes)